trg5pdx/civlike/README.md

 by another unit
 [I] Switch back to cursor mode

+Unit/Fort Menu Mode:
+[Esc] Exits the menu without selecting anything
+[A-Z] For selecting something that corresponds to a letter

 # Reflection on developing civlike
 Overall, I think the game's development turned out alright considering where I started with my knowledge.
 This is the first actual game I've tried to develop, and it's the first time I've tried to build a game using an entity control system model, which was difficult to work with at first.
 The main problem I kept running into is that I was approaching building the game from a object oriented mindset and so there was a bit of a learning hurdle to get over with understanding how to work with an ECS.
-Along with following the rust roguelike tutorial, I also referred to other documentation online about how to build roguelike games, which I came across a guide on how to generate terrain using heightmaps, which I used to build the map in the game.
+That was one thing I had a lot of trouble with, I kept thinking about trying to set it up using datastructures rather than by doing it the ECS way.
+If I had a better understanding of ECS from the beginning, I think I would have been able to get farther along with the game, but I'm happy with where I ended up.
+Along with following the rust roguelike tutorial, I also referred to other documentation online about how to build roguelike games, which I came across a guide on how to generate terrain using heightmaps, and found that the bracket-lib library had an example using a perlin noise map, which I used those to build the map in the game.

 One of the big issues I ran into when trying to build the game was figuring out a way to handle moving a unit, which I kept thinking about it through